eslint/eslint/docs/rules/no-cond-assign.md

-# Disallow Assignment in Conditional Expressions
+# Disallow Assignment in Conditional Expressions (no-cond-assign)

 It is uncommon to use an assignment operator inside of a conditional statement, such as: